Horizon37 continually and proactively invest in research in order to stay at the forefront of leadership development.

-Our goal is to help entrepreneurs, executive teams, investors, mentors and board members to improve their performance during the scale-up phase, while also discovering which interventions make the most difference – so that we always deliver the most impactful and effective coaching possible.
+Our goal is to help entrepreneurs, executive teams, investors, mentors and board members to improve their performance during the scale-up phase, while also discovering which interventions make the most difference – so that we always deliver the most impactful and effective work possible.

 Can founders always lead scale-up businesses?
 How can we tell when the founder has what it takes to lead their radidly growing business?

 With 50% of founders not making it past the three year mark as CEO, and an average UK business survival rate of just 41%, the statistics reflect the size of this leadership challenge.

 We interviewed a cross section of current and former start up and scale up CEOs, investors, advisors, and those who interact with them to ask ‘Can founders lead scale up businesses?’.
 As leadership experts, we also asked what interventions make the most difference.

 Can successful CEOs be ‘made’, and if so, how? – Read the full report here.

 Villains vs. Value